 About the District’s System

-The District owns and operates 4 water wells (2 in the shallow Jasper Aquifer and 2 in the deeper Catahoula Aquifer).
+The District owns and operates 5 water wells (3 in the shallow Jasper Aquifer and 2 in the deeper Catahoula Aquifer).
 Each water well has an adjacent Water Plant (2- Cape Conroe, Commerce Row, and KOA).
 Three Water Plants are complete and operational and, Water Plant number 4 is under construction with completion expected in 2021.
 The District also owns and operates a Wastewater Treatment Plant (Cape Conroe).
-The system is professionally maintained and operated by the District Operator, Taylor Utility Services.
+The system is professionally maintained and operated by the District Operator, Hays Utility North.
 The Operator for the District, works to ensure that the District provides the highest quality services, and complies with all state and federal rules and requirements.

 All of the District’s facilities have been equipped with backup power generators to ensure that water and sewer services will remain available during a loss of power.

 Emergency 24 hour service line: (936) 588-1166

 - As of February 2022 Disconnect, customers who have had one or more disconnects, will NOW be required to remit an additional $100.00 deposit to be held in their account until they stop service with the District.
 This deposit will be in addition to the 10% Penalties and the $60.00 Reconnect Fees currently required.

 - Service calls for issues determined to be on customer side of the lines, may have a minimum $54.00 fee assessed to their account.

 Astronomers don’t know the answer to the question, “Is there life on other planets?”
 However, when searching for the possibility, one of the criteria is whether there are signs of water.
 Water is essential to life and we are surrounded by it, as it makes up 70 percent of our planet.
 Yet less than 1 percent of that water – all the water from our lakes, streams, and rivers – is fresh.
 And without it, we would cease to exist.